 Years of restricted food intake, years of over-exercising, years of self-imposed “rules,” did not feel like a privilege.

-No matter your body weight or your body shape, body self-acceptance is hard when drenched in a culture that glorifies any one type of ideal weight.
+Your ideal body weight is a weight that can be accepted by YOU.
+Yes, YOU are in charge of your body and therefore, YOU need to feel good in your body.
+But body acceptance is hard when drenched in a culture that glorifies any one type of ideal weight.
 For dancers, the emphasis on thinness is exacerbated due to antiquated philosophies surrounding an “ideal dancer’s body.”

 Small Steps Lead to Big Changes